btzy/lieuzhenghong.com/root/the_lazy_mans_workout_that_also_maximises_your_gains.md

 useful,
 but this is really speculative.

-## Doubts
+## Questions I still have

 ### Will long rests make your muscles cool down?
 Will you have to warm up between sets?

-Anecdotally powerlifters seem to rest for ~15 minutes between sets without having to warm up between sets so maybe this is OK?
+Anecdotally, powerlifters seem to rest for ~15 minutes between sets without having to warm up between sets so maybe this is OK?
 Not sure.

 You might need to elevate your core temp again between exercises if you've